 BC Liberal-Conservative coalition 1941 — 1951

-the Liberal government lost its majority, winning only 7 more seats than the CCF.
+In the 1941 election the Liberal government lost its majority, winning only 7 more seats than the CCF.
 They formed a coalition government with the Conservatives which lasted until it collapsed in 1951.
 Rather than forming an electoral alliance, they adopted the preferential ballot, with the objective of supporting each other against the CCF.
 The voters surprised them, when the 1952 election gave unexpected power to the BC Social Credit party (nominally led by a federal MP from Alberta) which soon abolished the preferential ballot.

 NDP-Liberal Democrat coalition in Manitoba 1969 — 1971